vasu1124/modbus_visualizer/README.md

 ### Install dependencies
 1. Clone the repository and checkout the develop branch (default)
+1. Install Python 3
-1. Install dependencies with `pip install -r requirements.txt` (can be in virtualenv)
+1. Install dependencies with `pip3 install -r requirements.txt` (can be in virtualenv)
 1. Install `pyqt5-tools` Global or user python installation (not virtualenv)

 ### Editing the `.ui` files